 Internal terms and conditions for freight forwarding and transportation of MMC Transport.

-1. Orders are the contractual partners’ drafts of the transportation of goods and the implementation of such transports.
-2. Orders can be placed in writing, by e-mail or fax and have to be confirmed in writing.
+1. Orders are the contractual partners drafts of the transportation of goods and the implementation of such transports.
+2. Orders can be placed in writing, by e-mail or fax and have to be confirmed in writing also be filled in online via our fillin form on our BOOK NOW page.
 3. The contractual partner is responsible for the accuracy and completeness of his/her data.
 This applies to orders as well as to instructions before and during transportation.
 4. Based on the order, MMC Transport will draw up an offer referring to the documents received.
 5. By confirming the offer, the contractual partner enters into a business relationship with MMC Transport.
 Confirming the offer means accepting the internal terms and conditions.
 6. Orders and offers may optionally also contain other special requirements of both contractual partners.
 7. The contractual relationship obliges the parties to haul the delivery from the dispatch location to its destination, with the applicant undertaking to bear the transportation costs.
 In the event of unforeseen circumstances, the price will be increased by the expenses incurred.

 1. Payments for the performed services are to be made according to the issued invoice within the term of payment defined in the offer.
 2. The term of payment begins with the issue date of the invoice.
-3. In the event of a failure to pay invoices within the term of payment, the issuing party is entitled to a contractual penalty equal to 0.05 % for each day of delay.
+3. In the event of a failure to pay invoices within the term of payment, the issuing party is entitled to a contractual penalty equal to 0.05 % for each day of delay, followed by advocate legal action.

 1. The business partners treat any information on the respective other party which emerges from the commercial contract and of which they gain knowledge during its implementation as confidential and confirm that they will not disclose any information to third parties without written consent of the other party.
 The confidentiality obligation between the contractual partners is also effective after the end of the business relationship.